 Buta contacted us to assist with round bulkhead design and installation at Dadas Motors in Benoni as part of his new super car dealership project.

-He already had a architectural designs of the round bulkheads with a modern upmarket aesthetical outcome in mind.
+He already had a architectural designs of the bulkheads with a modern upmarket aesthetical outcome in mind.

 He desired to accentuate the show room floor and waiting areas which had to give an atmosphere of sophistication whilst still creating a relaxing and conducive environment with the round bulkhead design to compliment these areas.